www.barcelona.cat

 The cities with the best connections to Barcelona, in terms of talent

-Between Barcelona and Madrid is where there is the highest volume of talent flow.
-The city of Barcelona is a magnet in the sectors of industry 4.0, tourism, and health.
-Meanwhile, Madrid attracts professionals from Barcelona in the creative industries, digital economy, and business economy.
+Barcelona and Madrid have the highest volume of talent flow between them.
+Barcelona acts as a 'magnet' in the sectors of Commerce, Research and knowledge transfer, and Tourism and the visitor economy.
+Meanwhile, Madrid attracts professionals from Barcelona mainly in the sectors of Business services and Creative industries.

-The mobility between London and Barcelona is quite high.
-The city of Barcelona has a positive balance in this talent exchange.
-The health and digital sectors are the most attractive for talent coming from London.
+Mobility between London and Barcelona is relatively high.
+Barcelona shows a positive balance in all sectors within this talent exchange.
+The sectors of Business services, Tourism and the visitor economy, and Health and bio are the most magnetic for talent coming from London.

 03 Talent attraction and retention